Kay Fernandez Smith

 How would you describe your role?

-I’m responsible for the overall operations and collaboration of the program department.
+I’m responsible for the overall operations and collaboration of the Community Impact department.
 I think of my team as being the glue for the gaps because we help connect teams and show the value of inclusive work.
 We also oversee capacity building work for our grant partners, manage the fellowship program, provide organizational learning and help raise funds for our equity work.

 Are you involved in any volunteer activities?